There is one horse-chestnut (Aesculus hippocastanum)

 behind the Bourne Rivulet river in Hurstbourne Priors (community of Hampshire)

-This is the National Champion Horse Chestnut for girth and one of the tallest horsechestnuts of the UK.
+Till November 2014, when a just bigger Horse Chestnut was measured, this was the National Champion Horse Chestnut for girth.
+It is also one of the tallest horsechestnuts of the UK.
 According to Alan Mitchell, the famous, late dendrologist, it is the finest all round in the country.
 With kind permission from David Alderman and Owen Johnson, Director and Registrar of the Tree Register of the British Isles.

 Girth growth rate